tomchalmers/terraform-aws-s3-bucket/README.md

+# HashiCorp Enterprise Academy
-# AWS S3 bucket Terraform module
+### AWS S3 bucket Terraform module

+*This repo was forked on 08/12/20 by Tom as part of HashiCorp Enterprise Academy training*

 Terraform module which creates S3 bucket on AWS with all (or almost all) features provided by Terraform AWS provider.